 New figures from the Federal Treasury have shown that foreign buyers spent an astonishing $5.3 billion on Australian residential properties in just nine months.
-The data, covering the first three financial quarters of 2023, reveals that more than 4,700 homes across the country were snapped up by overseas investors.
+The data, covering the first three financial quarters of 2023, reveals that overseas investors snapped up more than 4,700 homes across the country.

 Chinese buyers emerged as the dominant force, purchasing 1,955 homes valued at $2.5 billion.
 Hong Kong investors also significantly impacted the market, spending around $300 million on 400 properties.
 Other notable foreign buyers included those from Vietnam, who acquired 259 homes, and Taiwanese purchasers, who secured 272 properties.